rangera-manoj/IMDB-Movie-Review-Sentiment-Analysis/README.md

 ### 2. IMDB Sentiment Analysis using TF-IDF.
 ### 3. IMDB Sentiment Analysis using LSTM-Deep Learning(word embedding).

+In clean_function.py, i define a cleaning function to clean our reviews.

 Natural Language Processing

 This is a basic form of Natural Language Processing (NLP) called Sentiment Analysis in which we will try and classify a movie review as either positive or negative.